 - A teacher does not need to ask the principal for "permission" to apply to the PIC!
 They do however need to get their principal's signature for absence purposes only.
-In the case where a principal refuses to sign the form, a reason must be given and the form needs to be sent to the PIC all the same.
+In the case where a principal refuses to sign the form, the teacher should submit the form to the PIC anyway and indicate the reason for which the principal has refused to sign the form.
 The Committee will review all refused absence requests. - In cases where there is a limit of teachers that can be accepted for a given conference or workshop, applications are often granted on a first-come, first-served basis, so encourage people to apply early. - Be sure that applications are sent out in plenty of time.
 The Board mail has been known to be very slow, so you can email your application to the PIC secretary at TeachersPIC@emsb.qc.ca. - PIC will only reimburse funds that have been approved by the committee beforehand.
 Applications that reach the PIC secretary after the monthly deadlines will not be accepted.
 Teachers are responsible for submitting their own applications. - Teachers who have been approved for a workshop must contact the PIC secretary if there is any change in their status at the time it is supposed to take place.
 Examples of this are a teacher who becomes ill and is on salary insurance, or a teacher who is on CNESST.
 They become ineligible to receive funding at that point, and are not able to attend the workshop. - Teachers with particular problems or questions should call the MTA.